 2. Visit the Arabia Steamboat Museum

-If you missed the Farmer’s Market which only happens on weekdays, there are still a handful of things which you can do at the City Market.
+If you missed the Farmer’s Market, which only happens on weekdays, there are still a handful of things that you can do at the City Market.

 One of them is a visit to the Arabia Steamboat Museum.
 The museum houses precious items from the 200-ton cargo that Steamboat Arabia carried when it sank in 1856.